-If the sight of a spider creeps you out and makes you want to run, you are not alone.
+If the sight of a spider creeps you out and makes you want to run, you're not alone.

-Arachnophobia, the fear of arachnids such as spiders, is one of the world’s most common phobias.
-Not surprisingly, this widespread fear has led to numerous myths about spiders.
+Arachnophobia, the fear of arachnids such as spiders, is one of the world's most common phobias.
+Not surprisingly, this widespread fear has led to numerous myths about spiders, including:

 - They are insects.

 - You can always tell a spider because it has eight legs.

 - Daddy longlegs has the world's worst venom but it can't bite you.

 None of those are true, Rod Crawford writes on his Spider Myth website.
 Crawford is curator of arachnids at the Burke Museum of Natural History and Culture on the University of Washington campus in Seattle.

 "The most prevalent myth — if you didn't see what bit you, it must have been a spider — is actually dangerous," he said when asked what's the biggest spider untruth he's ever heard.
 "Only a small amount of mysterious skin lesions come from a bite."

 People have died from being treated for what they believed was a spider bite when in fact they had a much more serious condition, he said.
 "While it's true any spider can bite, it's also true that spiders will go out of their way not to bite."
 Spiders typically bite humans when they are trapped in clothing and are trying to defend themselves, he added.

 To help you separate fact from fiction and avoid buying into one of the many urban legends about spiders, here is an overview of some of the most commonly asked-about spiders in the United States.